Disability Benefits Questionnaires (DBQs): Evidence for Your VA Disability Claim

 As part of VA’s Duty to Assist claimants in gathering information helpful for their disability cases, VA often conducts examinations called Compensation and Pension Examinations, also known as C&P Exams.
 To create a more uniform process, VA developed Disability Benefits Questionnaires (DBQs).

-While veterans were previously able to access these forms (see below), they were not permitted to fill them out themselves.
-Instead, veterans had the option of visiting a private healthcare provider or a VA healthcare provider who could complete the evaluation on their behalf.
+While veterans were previously able to access these forms, they were not permitted to fill them out themselves.
+Instead, veterans had the option of visiting a private or VA healthcare provider who could complete the evaluation on their behalf.
 When having a private healthcare provider complete a DBQ, it is important for veterans to do the following:

 - Access the form online through VA’s website and download it (see changes below);

-- Have your private doctor or healthcare provider complete the form;
+- Have your doctor or healthcare provider complete the form;

 - Review their findings and save a copy for your records; and